viper4gh/CREST2/README.md

 Thanks Lars for his hard work, but he is no longer developing the project and I hope a can update it to the current Shared Memory Version.

-# Introducing CREST2 - also known as the CARS2 REST API #
+# Introducing CREST2 - also known as the CARS REST API 2#

-This project provides a way for developers to have access to the data provided by Project CARS 2 Shared Memory in a more portable and accessible format than a mapped memory file.
+This project provides a way for developers to have access to the data provided by Project CARS 2 and Automobilista 2 Shared Memory in a more portable and accessible format than a mapped memory file.

 It's a windows native command line application (written in C++ and a fair bit of plain old C) that will act as a local web/application server and serve the data via JSON over HTTP by accessing a URL.